-It's 2017 and software is constantly making our lives easier.
+Software is constantly making our lives easier.
 The do-it-yourself model continues to take over services that used to require professional assistance.
 Need a new house?
 Forget the broker's fee and just buy it online.
 The tax industry is no exception to this rule.
-Something that used to require a trip downtown to your friendly neighborhood tax profressional can now be done from the comfort of your home.
+Something that used to require a trip downtown to your friendly neighborhood tax professional can now be done from the comfort of your home.

 It's summer, and the busy tax season is finally over!
 But that doesn't mean it is time for tax professionals to check out.
 Summer is an opportune time to prepare for the upcoming season, and we have 5 things tax professionals should be doing this summer that will help your personal professional development.
 So let's get to them.

 Six years ago, the day before Christmas, I remember receiving an email announcement from Santa Barbara Bank & Trust telling us they would not have RALs.
 This jump started a series of events that led me to founding Refundo.
 I felt led on, betrayed, and even foolish for feeling like I had no option but to be at the mercy of someone else to help my clients.